kozervar/napi-js/README.md

 npm install napi-js
 ```

-Next just do something like this (see examples directory):
+Next just do something like this:

 ```javascript
 var napijs = require('napi-js');